sblodgett/sblodgett.github.io/_pages/about.md

 **June 2023:** I gave a keynote at the [Workshop on Algorithmic Injustice](https://www.uva.nl/en/shared-content/faculteiten/en/faculteit-der-geesteswetenschappen/events/2023/06/workshop-on-algorithmic-injustice.html) at the University of Amsterdam, and participated in a [panel on algorithmic injustice](https://spui25.nl/programma/algorithmic-injustice) at SPUI25.

-**May 2023:** One [paper](https://aclanthology.org/2023.acl-long.343/) contributing a dataset for evaluating fairness-related harms in text generation, led by Eve Fleisig, accepted to ACL 2023, and two more accepted to Findings of ACL: a [paper](https://aclanthology.org/2023.findings-acl.202/) on conceptualizations of NLP tasks and benchmarks led by Arjun Subramonian, and a [paper](https://aclanthology.org/2023.findings-acl.139/) on the landscape of prompt-based measurements of bias.
+**May 2023:** One [paper](https://aclanthology.org/2023.acl-long.343/) accepted to ACL 2023 contributing a dataset for evaluating fairness-related harms in text generation, led by Eve Fleisig, and two more accepted to Findings of ACL: a [paper](https://aclanthology.org/2023.findings-acl.202/) on conceptualizations of NLP tasks and benchmarks led by Arjun Subramonian, and a [paper](https://aclanthology.org/2023.findings-acl.139/) on the landscape of prompt-based measurements of bias.

 **Nov.
 2022:** Our [paper](https://ojs.aaai.org/index.php/AAAI/article/view/26670) on representational harms in image tagging has been accepted to AAAI 2023.